nabeelvalley/docs/src/content/docs/mongodb/mongo-db-in-docker.md

 ---
 published: true
 title: Mongo DB in Docker
-subtitle: Run a MongoDB Instance with Docker or Docker Compose
+description: Run a MongoDB Instance with Docker or Docker Compose
 ---

 ## Considerations